datalab-org/datalab/pydatalab/docs/INSTALL.md

      --role user
    ```

-   Then list the configured users and their direct login links:
+   Then list the test users with their roles, groups and login links:

    ```shell
    uv run invoke dev.list-test-users
    ```

-   The command uses `PYDATALAB_APP_URL` to generate links that open through the webapp.
+   Each link is a standard email login token (valid for one hour), minted

-   This mode is useful for switching between users when testing roles, groups, and permissions.
+   directly instead of being sent by email, pointing at `PYDATALAB_APP_URL`.
-   It performs no authentication and allows user impersonation, so it must never be enabled in
+   Open each link in a separate private browser window to test roles, groups
-   production or used with sensitive data.
+   and permissions as several users at once.

 Finally, all API tests can be run with variable authentication.
 There are [pytest fixtures](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html) that provide